rafapi/rafapi/README.md

 ### Hi there 👋
-- 🔭 Working on aligning AI systems with Human Preferences.
+- 🔭 Currently working on aligning AI systems with Human Preferences.
-- 🌱 Learning?
-All the time!
 <!--
 **rafapi/rafapi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.